Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m2.md

 - Wayland
   - The open source wayland has been upgraded to the 1.15.0 version.
 - Extended Wayland Protocols
-  - tizen_move_resize protocol has been added to support move and resize wl_surface at the same time by passing x,y,w,h geometry parameters.
+  - tizen_move_resize protocol has been added to support moving and resizing wl_surface at the same time by passing x,y,w,h geometry parameters.
 - libinput
   - The ABS_MT_PRESSURE event type has been handled to support pressure-based input devices.
   - The following libinput API set has been added to set udev monitor's event source and buffer size: